-Copying an old VHS tape to a new blank VHS tape to save the content is not a viable preservation option because blank VHS tapes nowadays are hard to find, the quality of new blank tapes is poor, and VCRs to play VHS tapes are disappearing.
-The best option to preserve the VHS video content is to digitize it.
-VHS to DVD recorders are one way of doing this.
+Copying an old VHS tape to a new blank VHS tape to save the content is not a viable preservation option because blank VHS tapes nowadays are hard to find, the quality of new blank tapes is poor, VCRs to play VHS tapes are disappearing, and copying VHS to VHS results in a loss in video quality.
+The best option to preserve the VHS video content is to digitize.
+VHS to DVD recorders are method of doing this.

 VHS DVD recorder equipment is essentially two pieces of equipment joined together in one unit.
 Half of the equipment is like a standard VCR that can record onto VHS tapes and playback VHS tapes.
 The other half of the unit is a DVD recorder that can record to optical discs and playback optical discs.

 Next, insert the tape in the VCR unit.
-Fast forward the tape to the end and then rewind it.
+Fast-forward the tape to the end and then rewind it.
 This conditions the tape to the VCR that will play it.
-Play the tape a bit to ensure the tracking is good.
-If the tracking is off, then adjust it and then rewind the tape to the beginning again.
+Play a small portion of the tape to ensure the tracking is good.
+If the tracking is off, then adjust it and rewind the tape to the beginning again.
 Next, place a recordable DVD in the DVD drive.
-In general, DVD-Rs should be used unless the manufacturer of the unit recommends a different format.
-Select the copy from VHS to DVD direction setting and then the on-screen instructions guide you the rest of the way.
+In general, DVD-R is the disc choice unless the manufacturer of the unit recommends a different format.
+Select the copy from VHS to DVD direction setting and then the on-screen instructions provide the guide for the rest of the way.

-You will also have to select at which quality setting you want to produce the DVD at.
+You will have to select at which quality setting to produce the DVD.
 In general, there are five settings to choose from, although this may vary from manufacturer to manufacturer.
 A high quality setting (often called XP) allows only 1 hour of VHS video per single layer recordable DVD.
 The SP or Standard Play setting will allow 2 hours of VHS video per single layer recordable DVD.
 The other three settings are LP (Long Play) which allows 4 hours of VHS video per DVD-R, EP or Extra Long Play for 6 hours of video per DVD-R and finally FR (Flexible Recording) for up to 8 hours maximum of VHS video per DVD-R.

-If you have many VHS tapes to convert to DVD, then the purchase of this type of equipment makes sense.
-The unit can also be shared with family and friends and the purchase cost of the equipment can be shared.
-Having the conversion performed by an outside company is recommended if only a few tapes need to be converted to DVD, but for a collection of many VHS tapes, use of outside companies will be expensive.
+If there are many VHS tapes to convert to DVD, then the purchase of this type of equipment makes sense.
+Sharing the unit with family and friends can reduce the purchase cost of the equipment for each individual.
+Having the conversion performed by an outside company is recommended if only a few tapes need conversion to DVD, but for a collection of many VHS tapes, use of outside companies will be expensive.